nboumaza/trending/README.md

 The algorithms runs in O(n) time where n is the number of characters in the input text string.

-How to build:
+How to Build
 =============

-Assuming familiarity with maven, clone or download the master branch and issue the following command: mvn clean install
+Assuming familiarity with maven, clone or download the master branch and issue the following command:

+  mvn clean install